SarahWolffe/Learning-Python-/README.md

 My answers to programming practice exercises, set by different 'Python for Beginners' resources.
 ------------------------------------------------------------------------------------------------

 At present, this directory contains two folders for two different OER online Python-learning resources.
-They contain my answers to the exercises (questions and practice projects) set by the authors at the end of their chapters, which require the reader to write programs.
+They contain files with my answers to the exercises (questions and practice projects) set by the authors at the end of their chapters, which require the reader to write programs.

 The resource names, authors and links with chapter/exercise guides are outlined below: